Bedwetting (Nocturnal Enuresis)

 The medical name for not being able to control your pee is enuresis (pronounced: en-yuh-REE-sis).
 Sometimes enuresis is also called involuntary urination.
 Nocturnal enuresis is involuntary urination that happens at night while sleeping, after the age when a person should be able to control his or her bladder.
 (Involuntary urination that happens during the day is known as diurnal enuresis.)

 The bladder is a muscular receptacle, or holding container, for pee (urine).
-It expands (gets bigger) as urine enters and then contracts (gets smaller) to push the urine out.
+It expands (gets bigger) as pee enters and then contracts (gets smaller) to push the pee out.

 What Causes Enuresis?

 - Hormonal problems.
-A hormone called antidiuretic hormone, or ADH, causes the body to produce less urine at night.
-But some people's bodies don't make enough ADH, which means their bodies may produce too much urine while they're sleeping.
+A hormone called antidiuretic hormone, or ADH, causes the body to make less pee at night.
+But some people's bodies don't make enough ADH, which means their bodies may make too much urine while they're sleeping.

 - Bladder problems.
-In some people with enuresis, too many muscle spasms can prevent the bladder from holding a normal amount of urine.
-Some teens and adults also have relatively small bladders that can't hold a large volume of urine.
+In some people with enuresis, too many muscle spasms can prevent the bladder from holding a normal amount of pee.
+Some teens and adults also have relatively small bladders that can't hold a lot of urine.